camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 }
 ```

-3. Run `terraform apply` again to print the outputs in the terraform state
+3. Run `terraform apply` again to print the outputs in the terraform state.

-We can now export those values to environment variables to be used by HELM charts.
+We can now export those values to environment variables to be used by Helm charts:

 ```shell
 export CERT_MANAGER_IRSA_ARN=$(terraform output -raw cert_manager_arn)